wasingerjosh/solutionweek2/README.md

 The verbouse used on the website is giberish.
 The css will be in its own file no inline styling.
-There will be three media quieres to optimize responsivness pictures used are open source and the photographer may not be created due to the fact that it is open source.
-However, any credit i can give will be given, source will be documented.
+There will be three media quieres to optimize responsivness